warning Coming soon – PHH Mortgage is changing its name! right arrow

 The maximum allowable deductible must conform with FHA, VA, Ginnie Mae, Fannie Mae, Freddie Mac and USDA requirements.
 When a policy provides for a separate wind loss deductible, or if a second policy for wind loss is obtained the maximum deductible must conform with FHA, VA, Ginnie Mae, Fannie Mae, Freddie Mac and USDA requirements.
 If the borrower must obtain his own HO-6/Walls-In policy, the policy must be escrowed on any loan where impounds are required.

-If any insurance premiums are due in 45 days or less at the time that PHH purchases the loan, the Seller is responsible for the payment prior to the purchasing of the loan.
-The Seller is responsible for any penalties and/or interest due to a late payment.
-The Seller is also responsible for any losses or damages that
+If any insurance premiums are due in 45 days or less at the time that PHH purchases the loan, the Client is responsible for the payment prior to the purchasing of the loan.
+The Client is responsible for any penalties and/or interest due to a late payment.
+The Client is also responsible for any losses or damages that

 Requirements for hazard insurance on a PUD are similar to those specified in above Section 15.